Lwyrup/Lwyrup.github.io/_posts/2017-04-02-basics-of-aspdotnet-mvc.md

 );
 ```

-The url:... is what the pattern is and, below is the deafults if one of the slugs is empty.
+The url:... is what the pattern is and, below is the defaults if one of the slugs is empty.
 {:.callout}

 The '/' is generic enough and fits the url pattern but, oh no there's no controller or action specify in '/'.
 The program sees this and fits the defaults into the empty slots so, the users request for '/' actually acts as if it were '/home/index'.